DISTIL Method by Good CX

 DISTIL insight led strategy methodology Good CX

-How insight led strategy is measured: the AFAR framework
+How insight-led strategy is measured: the AFAR™ framework

 How do you know the strategy is actually working?
-DISTIL™ uses AFAR as its measurement framework.
-Four dimensions that apply across customer experience and employee experience, at both programme and product level.
-Together, they tell you whether the work is compounding or quietly decaying.
+DISTIL™ uses the AFAR™ framework as its measurement layer.
+Four customer signals (Allocentric Affinity, Felt Frequency, Attuned Advocacy, Regulated Recency) each paired with the brand condition that generated it.
+Together they tell you whether the work is compounding or losing its grip.

 Not sure where to start?
 Discovery is always the right first step.